Aboriginal and Torres Strait Islander Visual Arts and Crafts

 What we’ve been asked to look at

-The Productivity Commission has been asked to examine the value, nature and structure of markets for Aboriginal and Torres Strait Islander arts and crafts, and policies to address deficiencies in these markets.Read the Terms of Reference Media release
+The Productivity Commission was asked to examine the value, nature and structure of markets for Aboriginal and Torres Strait Islander arts and crafts, and policies to address deficiencies in these markets.Read the Terms of Reference Media release

 Issues paper release and initial submissions

-The Commission plans to release an issues paper that will set out some of the issues and questions that people raise with us in the early stage of the study.
+The Commission released an issues paper that set out some of the issues and questions that people raise with us in the early stage of the study.

-This issues paper is a guide for people in preparing a submission or comment to the study.
+The issues paper was a guide for people in preparing a submission or comment to the study.

-Participants should provide evidence to support the views in their submission or comment, including data and specific examples where possible.
+Participants should have provided evidence to support the views in their submission or comment, including data and specific examples where possible.

-The issues paper will be released in September 2021.
+The issues paper was released on 21 September 2021.

 Draft report release

-The Commission will seek further information and feedback following the expected release of a draft report in May 2022.
+The Commission sought further information and feedback following the release of a draft report on 19 July 2022.